St. Helens School District: Schools

 St. Helens Middle School is for six to eighth graders.
 It is a two-story building in the east side of town.
 The building was torn down and reconstructed in 2019.

-Clubs and extra-curricular activities

 It is currently hosting many extracurricular activities such as a homework club, where kids work in silence in the library.
 Other activities include geography club, Game club builders club, PRISM club (a space to discuss LGBT+ topics), game club, writing club, Spanish club, robotics club, Students of Color Union, and a debate team.

-Sports

 St Helens Middle School offers girls volleyball, girls and boys basketball, wrestling and track.
 There are also many other options such as football with SHYFL, club volleyball with CCVC Crushers, baseball, and basketball but these are not actually "school sports".